-In conservation and wildlife photography, I believe there are at least two primary ethical issues to consider:
+In conservation, wildlife and animal welfare photography, I believe there are at least two primary ethical issues to consider:

 A) What impact does taking the photograph have – both at the actual time of capture (e.g. could it stress an animal, change its behaviour), and in the future (e.g. do the images use help conservation and wildlife, do your behaviours impact others etc.).

 The answers to these questions are not always as simple as they appear, however I think a good place to start is by always keeping in mind the four virtues of:

 > Compassion – or some might say kindness

 > Transparency – in what you have done and what you have created.